Parker Pen Company: Parker 25

 The earliest Mark I Parker 25 fountain pens dating from the first year of production feature a distinctive breather hole in the nib.
 While the original models had a flat plastic circle on top of the cap, Mark III and IV pens have a round ridge on this inner cap.
 Pens manufactured from 1980 feature letter date codes which were changed every quarter.
 Those manufactured from 1990 are stamped 'Made in UK'; earlier pens were inscribed 'Made in England'.
 Pens without any manufacture stamps, or inscribed 'Made in Aust', are very rare.
-Parker 25s were all assembled in Britain by hand - unlike Jotters, Vectors and other mass market pens - and were very minimalist, comprising between 9 and 11 components.
+Parker 25s were all assembled in Britain by hand – unlike Jotters, Vectors and other mass market pens – and were very minimalist, comprising between 9 and 11 components.

 The 25 was an extremely successful pen for Parker commercially, especially during its first decade or so of production.
 A number of promotional versions were made up to order, featuring company logos on the barrel (the matte black and white versions were often branded in this way), clip or cap.

-Some pen fans are rather disparaging about the Parker 25, which lacks the status of the legendary Parker Duofold or the storied Parker 51.
+Some pen fans are rather disparaging about the Parker 25, which lacks the status of the Parker Duofold or the storied Parker 51.
 But in recent years they have been enjoying a revival, their space age look evoking nostalgia for the final quarter of the twentieth century.
 The Parker 25 was even given the accolade of an exhibition stand at the Victoria and Albert Museum.

+Parker 180

+The Parker 180 was developed in the 1970s.
+Introduced to market in 1977 as an attempt to modernize the then-floundering fountain pen industry, the 180 was a slender pen with a very unusual flat nib design.
+The "180" is a play on 180°, because the pen was meant to be used in either a rightside-up or upside-down orientation to modify the width of the line drawn by the pen.
+It was offered in either an "X/M" ("Extra-Fine / Medium") or "F/B" ("Fine / Broad") configuration.
+Towards the end of its production the nibs made were not two point nibs, and was marked as X, F, M or B.

+Like many Parker fountain pens, the 180 had a flexible ink sac reservoir.
+To load the pen with ink, one would remove the outer casing of the pen body, lower the nib into a bottle of ink, and squeeze-and-release the ink sac, drawing ink into the pen as the springy rubber sac returned to its rest shape.